 These are just a few ideas you can play in even small gardens.
 But children often don’t need traditional games and rules – they can make it up as they go along.

 Let your little ones use their imagination and see what they come up with.
 That might be a ball game, a treasure hunt, a make-believe game or something completely new.
+Assault courses and DIY gyms are also something older children and teens can get involved in.

 The garden is really just a blank canvas on which you can play out new ideas and invent a game that suits everyone in your household – you might end up playing it for years to come!